Apollo-Level2-Web-Dev/batch3-assignment-1/README.md

 ## Problem 8:

-Design a TypeScript class Car that represents a basic car with properties for make, model, and year.
+Design a TypeScript class Car that represents a basic car with properties for brand, model, and year.
 Implement a method displayInfo that displays information about the car.

 ```tsx
 // Sample Input: